zmalone/chef-web-docs/source/manage-a-node/rhel/bootstrap-your-node/3/_index.md

 ## 3. Bootstrap your node

 <div class="indent" id="bootstrap-intro" data-type="rhel-fundamentals" ng-non-bindable>
 From your workstation, run this command to bootstrap your node.
-Replace <code>ADDRESS</code> with your remote node's external address, <code>USER</code> with your username, and <code>PASSWORD</code> with your password.
+Replace <code class="placeholder">ADDRESS</code> with your remote node's external address, <code class="placeholder">USER</code> with your username, and <code class="placeholder">PASSWORD</code> with your password.
 </div>
 <p/>
 <div id="bootstrap-command" class="window" ng-non-bindable>